-This system provides the ability to arm and disarm up to 8 different areas, as if each had its own control.
+This system provides the ability to arm and disarm up to 2 different areas, as if each had its own control.
 These areas are called partitions.
 Partitions are used to disarm certain areas while leaving other areas armed, or to limit access to certain areas to specific individuals.
 Each system user can be assigned to operate any or all partitions, and can be given a different authority level in each.

-Before anything can be assigned to those partitions, you must first determine how many partitions are required (1-8).
+Before anything can be assigned to those partitions, the number of required partitions (1-2) must first be determined.

-Following are some facts you need to know about partitioning.
+Following are some facts the user should know about partitioning.